-Go Ye Therefore and Teach All Nationswin9_jpg
+Go Ye Therefore and Teach All Nations

 Referred to as the Ascension window, the ninth in this series is also representative of the great Christian missionary movement.
 Jesus, whose monogram IHS appears in the clouds above, is seen as he ascends into heaven, while laying on the disciples below His great commission to go and teach all nations.
 This call to spread the gospel is further symbolized by the presence of the globe, the Holy Bible and the lamp of learning.